LucaCappelletti94/thesis_model_unimi/README.md

-# thesis_model_unimi
-LaTeX thesis model for University of the Studies of Milan.
+# LaTeX thesis model for University of the Studies of Milan.

 ## Usage instructions for OverLeaf
 To use this model on an [OverLeaf project](https://www.overleaf.com/) do the following: